All Episodes

 Each year, it's dramatically going to show the American people how leftism and statism and top-down governments and abandoning free market competition and all of the things that we conservatives believe in.

-It's just gonna be so much more transparent, especially this year into next year, which is the death spiral year.
+It's just going to be so much more transparent, especially this year into next year, which is the death spiral year.

 And when I mean death spiral, I mean a death spiral.